sdfgeoff/wasm_minigames/website/src/building_and_loading_wasm.md

 ```

 The first message comes from the javascript.
 The other two come from the WASM.
-The message will only appear once.
-This is because the javascript that loads it
+The message will only appear once, as the javascript prevents the WAS loading
-removes the `onclick` handler that invokes it.
+twice.